cocos/cocos-docs/en/publish/publish-web.md

 ## Build and preview

 Click the **Build** button, then a progress bar will appear on the top of the panel.
-When the progress bar reaches 100%, the construction is finished.
+When the progress bar reaches 100%, the build is finished.

 Next, you can click the **Play** button to open the built game version in the browser for preview and test.